1. Resolute political inaction in response to violence, death, and destruction.

-In the days that followed, we responded in our own particular portrayals of grief – each role sickeningly familiar:
+In the days that follow each instance of it, we respondin our own particular portrayals of grief – each role sickeningly familiar:

-The NRA, sniffing blood in the air, responded with their standard position of moral cowardice and reptilian self-interest.
+The NRA, sniffing blood in the air, responds with their standard position of moral cowardice and reptilian self-interest.

-That we’ve become so accustomed to this – the slaughter of our neighbors – and that our systems of government have been either unable or unwilling to muster any substantive action against it… that, I propose, requires its own term.
+That we’ve become so accustomed to this, however, the slaughter of our neighbors, and that our systems of government have been either unable or unwilling to muster any substantive action against it… that, I propose, requires its own term.

 I call it “horrorism.”

-Back in college, I had this really great Gothic Lit professor.
+When I was in college, I had this really wonderful Gothic Lit professor.
 He was born for the role.
-As if by mandate of the Greek muse of Irony: he was hollow-cheeked and gaunt, a morbid yet ultimately benevolent weirdo who looked entirely too much like Edgar Allan Poe.
-He lectured in a dreamy, faraway croak.
-His office was a book-strewn crypt in the basement of my campus’ oldest and most begargoyled building.
+As if by mandate of the irony muse, he was lean and hollow-cheeked… gaunt… a morbid yet ultimately benevolent weirdo who looked effortlessly like Edgar Allan Poe.
+He lectured to the middle-distance, never once meeting his students eyes, in a dreamy, faraway croak.
+His office was a book-strewn crypt, bathed in amber light, in the basement of my campus’ oldest and most thoroughly begargoyled building.